BCs

 The difference is primarily the fabric material of the outer shell and the warranty.

 The XT series outer fabric shell, built upon the SuperFabric® technology, is outstandingly rugged.
-Dive Rite's XT Armored wings have the durability of SuperFabric outer side with a 1000 denier Cordura® inner side to create an armor-clad shell that is impervious to damaging pinches, cuts and abrasions.
+Dive Rite's XT wings have the durability of SuperFabric outer side with a 1000 denier Cordura® inner side to create an armor-clad shell that is impervious to damaging pinches, cuts and abrasions.
 The Dive Rite XT wings are available in solid black color and feature a LIFETIME LIMITED GUARANTEE against punctures and abrasion.

 For more information visit Dive Rite Wings Overview.